manoj-prolix/Drag-and-drop-tree-react/README.md

 npm run lint

 # Lints and builds the code, placing the result in the dist directory.
 # This build is necessary to reflect changes if you're
 #  `npm link`-ed to this repository from another local project.
 npm run build
 ```

+Pull requests are welcome!

+## License

+MIT